Just a few weeks ago, a highly significant judicial decision was handed down by the German Federal Administrative

 not every parliamentarian read this paper, one has to assume, at the very least, that members of the cabinet and German Chancellor

 Gerhard Schröder himself must have been made aware that the Iraq war violated international law.
-The court said that

 the US and UK had, in their diplomatic notes to the UN Security Council, nowhere made a substantiated claim that a dangerous

 situation existed—something necessary if a right to self-defence was being put forward as the justification.
-The

 court devoted much detail to the logistical support provided by Germany to the war—in particular, the use of military

 bases and the fly-over rights for the US and UK.
-It soberly declared: “The support for an illegal military action

 can not only be expressed through military participation in combat operations, but also in other ways.
 A breach of international